 The area of Piso Livadi and Logaras has the best location if you want to explore the entire island because it is at almost equal distances to Naoussa, Parikia, to the most popular beaches of the island and to Pounta, the place from where ferries to Antiparos depart.
 It is also close to the inland villages of Marpissa, Prodromos and Lefkes, all highly recommended for a walk.

 Paros is very rich in beaches and almost all of them are sandy, with shallow water.
-There are both organized beaches with beach bars, entertainment and water sports, and more isolated ones where people rarely come.
-The southwest coast of Paros is known as a kite spot due to the north Meltemi wind, and the long beach of Chrysi Akti (Golden Coast) in the east is popular among surfers.
+There are both organized beaches with beach bars, entertainment and water sports, like Santa Maria, Livadia, Chrissi Akti and Marcelo, and more isolated ones where people rarely come (Molos, Glyfa, Trypiti).
+The beach of Kolympithres is famous for its interesting rock formations and extremely shallow water around the shore.

-- The authentic villages of Lefkes and Marpissa
+- The authentic villages of Lefkes, Marpissa and Prodromos

 - The island of Antiparos

-- The small peninsula in the northeast part of Paros, with deeply indented coast and a number of beaches
+- The small peninsula in the northeast part of Paros with a number of beaches

 Paros is located in the middle of the Cyclades group and it is very close to Naxos.
 It has daily ferry connections with the ports of Piraues, Rafina and Lavrio on mainland Greece, and with many other islands of the group.
 There are also direct links to the Dodecanese island of Astypalea (a few times per week in the summer) and to the port of Heraklion, Crete.